AdnanHodzic/auto-cpufreq/README.md

 `sudo auto-cpufreq --force=governor`

 Force use of either the "powersave" or "performance" governor, or set to "reset" to go back to normal mode.

+This overrides only the CPU governor.
+Other charger/battery profile settings continue to follow the detected power source.

 Please note that any set override will persist even after reboot.

 ### Overriding Turbo mode